Tracking the impacts of EU’s oil ban and oil price cap

 • Does Russia manage to find alternatives to European-owned and insured tankers to circumvent the price caps?

-• What happens to the prices paid for Russian oil and oil products?
+• What happens to the prices paid for Russian fossil fuels?
+What revenues are Russia earning from their export of fossil fuels?

-This Russian oil sanctions tracker aims to answer these questions with data.
+This Russian oil sanctions tracker answers these questions with data.

 Is Russia finding new buyers: tracking outgoing oil shipments

-To circumvent the price cap, Russian exporters would need to tap a lot of additional tanker capacity that is not covered by the policy.
-The majority of vessels carrying Russian oil and oil products are owned and/or insured in the EU and G7 countries (67% and 71% in November, respectively – and 63% and 73% in January).
 The low share of ownership and/or insurance of vessels outside the EU and G7 demonstrates that Russia has so far had little success in finding alternative shipping and insurance service providers.
-This illustrates how strong a set of tools the price cap coalition has to force down Russia’s oil revenues by lowering the price cap.
+This illustrates how strong a set of tools the Price Cap Coalition has to force down Russia’s oil revenues by lowering the price cap, if it is monitored and enforced properly.

 Strengthening the sanctions — way forward

 The most important way to cut Russia’s export revenues further will be to drive down the oil price cap.
 The Russian government collects taxes on the difference between production and transportation costs of oil and the selling price, so lowering the price cap to a level that is close to the cost of production will deprive the government of the ability to fund the war from oil revenue.
-Our recommended level is $25-35, which would still be well above production and transportation costs, incentivising continued supply while significantly cutting Russia’s revenues.
+Our recommended level is $25-35, which would still be well above production costs (which we estimate as $15 per barrel on average), incentivising continued supply while significantly cutting Russia’s revenues.

 Continue exploring our insights in this in-depth article.